-Maiden Castle is the largest Iron Age hill fort in Europe and covers an area of 47 acres.
-'Maiden' derives from the Celtic 'Mai Dun' which means 'great hill'.
+Maiden Castle is one of the largest Iron Age hill forts in Europe and covers an area of 47 acres.
+‘Maiden’ derives from the Celtic ‘Mai Dun’ which means ‘great hill’.
 It is situated just 2 miles south of Dorchester in Dorset.
 It is truly an amazing place: even after more than 2000 years, the earthworks are immense, some ramparts rising to a height of 6 metres (20 feet).

 It is thought that the construction of Maiden Castle began around 3000 BC and flint tools and other object dating from that time have been found.
 The late Stone Age/ early Bronze Age people who lived there built a massive ditch and bank some 545 metres in length.
-There are Bronze Age burial mounds on the right hand end of the Castle.
+There are Bronze Age burial mounds on the right hand end of the castle.

 The present hill fort as we see it today, was started during the Iron Age around 450 – 300 BC when the area of the fort was extended and the ramparts and ditches were enlarged.
 Three ditches were dug, the earth removed being used to build the ramparts.
 A wooden fence would have been built along the ramparts with wooden gates at the entrances.
 The entrances were not aligned therefore making it more difficult for opposing forces to gain entry.